operator-playground-io/Grafana-Operator-Playground-tile/tutorials/cleanup.md

  ```

 Note: Here GrafanaInstance.yaml is the Custom Resource  of the Grafana Server Instance.
-Similarly,delete all the Custom Resource s.
+Similarly,delete all the Custom Resources.

 ***Delete the operator by kubectl delete command:***